 The two ranks had left the Kato Police Station, in Region Eight on an ATV on patrol duties on October 14 and never returned.
 Two days later the police received information that an upturned ATV with its headlamps on was found at Paramakatoi.
 It had apparently been spotted by a Brazilian man who was passing through the area.
 The man also spotted blood on the vehicle but saw no one.

 On the following day, the bloodied bodies of the two men were found in the general area.
-Letlow, 27, was found lying face down with gunshot wounds to his back while …..To continue reading, login or subscribe now.
+Letlow, 27, was found lying face down with gunshot wounds to his back while Aaron, 25, was found tied to a still smoking tree trunk, a short distance away.